Main menu:

 The one closest to your side of the road.

-There will be one or two continuous white lines ahead.
+There will be a single broken white line ahead.

 You may overtake if it is safe to do so.